Read-The-Question/rtq-review/docs/architecture/review-outcome-workflow.md

 - If a TOML edit remains, that side is now at its successor state.
 The earlier outcome no longer matches, so another sync does nothing unless a separate outcome exists for the successor state.
-- Clearing a retained PRCR or PRCC row causes the next sync to reset only the matching companion TOML review field; comment history remains untouched.
+- Replacing or clearing `PRCR` or `PRCC` changes Review Store and the review UI only; the database-backed sync does not project those signals into TOML.
 - A single sync calculates at most one transition for the state it observed;
   it does not cascade through outcomes stored for several future states.
-- Image metadata comes from the same exact UUID, image side, and current-state outcome as the transition; a stale outcome cannot update current arrays.
+- Image metadata resolves independently by exact UUID, image side, and current state; stale metadata cannot update current arrays.
-- Inventory, resolver, contract, or transition errors fail the run rather than silently skipping questionable data.
+- Candidate contract, duplicate candidate UUID, selected-file inventory, or transition errors fail the run rather than silently applying questionable data.
 The complete plan is built before apply mode edits any file.

 For example, a question at `rag_wf_ng2` with a `PRG` stored for `rag_wf_ng2` advances according to the current transition engine.
 On the next